tauri-apps/tauri/.github/PULL_REQUEST_TEMPLATE.md

 ### Checklist
 - [ ] When resolving issues, they are referenced in the PR's title (e.g `fix #___, #___`)
 - [ ] A change file is added if any packages will require a version bump due to this PR per [the instructions in the readme](https://github.com/tauri-apps/tauri/blob/dev/.changes/readme.md).

-If adding a **new feature**, the PR's description includes:
-- [ ] If necessary, I have added a convincing reason for adding this feature
+- [ ] I have added a convincing reason for adding this feature, if necessary

 ### Other information